-12:235-3.18 Informal hearings
+12:235-3.17 Informal proceedings for minor discipline

-(a) Upon receipt of a recommendation from the Commission that the circumstances may call for censure, but that formal proceedings to that end should not be instituted, the Director shall schedule an informal hearing before the Commissioner or a designated representative within 30 days of receipt of the recommendation.

-- (b) The informal hearing shall be conducted in a summary manner after the Judge has been advised of the charges in writing and has been afforded a reasonable time to prepare a defense. - (c) The Director, on his or her own motion, may require a Judge to respond to a charge that a provision of this subchapter or a directive of the Director has been violated.
-This response may be in person, in writing or by telephone.
-Such a proceeding shall be considered an informal hearing. - (d) The decision of the Commissioner, his or her designated representative or the Director, following an informal hearing, shall be final.
+- (a) Upon receipt of a recommendation from the Commission that the circumstances may call for reprimand, public or private, but that formal proceedings to that end should not be instituted, an informal hearing shall be scheduled before the Director within 30 days of receipt of the recommendation. - 1.
+In matters not reviewed by the Commission on Judicial Performance, the informal hearing shall be conducted in a summary manner after the Judge has been advised of the charges in writing and has been afforded a reasonable time to prepare a defense. - (b) The Director or Supervising Judge, on his or her own motion, may require a Judge to respond to a charge that a provision of this subchapter or a directive of the Division has been violated.
+Such a proceeding shall be considered an informal hearing and may be conducted in person, in writing or by telephone in the discretion of the Director or Supervising Judge. - (c) The decision of the Director or Supervising Judge following an informal hearing shall be final.